d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 estimate for a shorter sequence as a fill-in for longer ones.
 Moreover, $m$ is the total number of words we encounter.
 The above is a rather primitive variant of what is Kneser-Ney smoothing and Bayesian Nonparametrics can accomplish.
-See e.g. the Sequence Memoizer of Wood et al., 2012 for more details of how to accomplish this.
+See e.g., the Sequence Memoizer of Wood et al., 2012 for more details of how to accomplish this.
 Unfortunately, models like this get unwieldy rather quickly: first off, we need to store all counts and secondly, this entirely